-“but I do not think I need electric brakes on my camper as it is lightweight.”
+“But I do not think I need caravan drum brakes on my camper as it is a lightweight trailer.”

-Imagine going down a dirt road on a mountainside with 2-tonne of Landcruiser and 750kg unbraked camper (to keep it legal may be heavier).
+Imagine driving down a dirt road on a mountainside with a 2-tonne of Landcruiser and a 750kg unbraked camper.

-Hit the brakes for something as simple as a corner and the Landcruiser slides on the dirt, pushed by your camper.
-You are into the bend in the road quickly, still on the skids, and you take the foot off the brake and power around the corner.
+You are quickly into the bend in the road, still on the skids, and you take the foot off the brake and power around the corner.
 I bet you have done that heaps of times?

-You are only doing 50kms, but the trucks are going 20kms.
+You are only doing a slow 50kms, but the trucks are going 20kms.

 So What happened?

-I ended up locking all four disc brakes on the Landcruiser, the front wheels were smoking, the boat was swaying, and I was heading towards the wrong side of the road as I could not reduce speed by 30km before I hit the back of the trucks.
+I locked all four disc brakes on the Landcruiser, and the front wheels were smoking.
+The boat was swaying, and I was heading toward the wrong side of the road as I could not reduce speed by 30km before I hit the back of the trucks.

 Axles up to 50mm Round or Square with Ford or Holden Bearings will accept electric brakes.

-What is the difference between ‘new’ and ‘old’ technology electric brakes?
+What is the difference between ‘new’ and ‘old’ technology brake controllers?

-New technology brake controllers have a proportional brake control unit as opposed to user control.
+New technology brake controllers have a proportional brake control unit instead of manual control.

-New brake controllers have a voltage readout to give the driver a greater idea of the brake force being applied to the brakes.
+New brake controllers have a voltage readout to give the driver a better idea of the brake force applied to the brakes.

-Old technology brake controllers apply a preset force to the brakes only.
+Old technology brake controllers only apply a preset force or a time delay voltage to the brakes.

 Critical steps on brake adjustment are listed below.

-If the weld ring is out of square or not concentric with your axle, then the Electric Brake shoes will wear unevenly thus reducing braking efficiency.
+If the weld ring is out of square or not concentric with your axle, the Electric Brake shoes will wear unevenly, thus reducing braking efficiency.

 Once completed, you should not be able to see any part of the brake shoe outside the drum.